Intercountry Adoption – Mongolia

 - I-800 approval notification

-- Police clearance (received not later than 2 month before submission application)
+- Police clearance (received not later than 2 months before submission of application)

 - Court decision on permission to adopt (if any)